- Model: 304415 (311224 for the Drive X RV OTR)

 - Cellular Signal Enhancing Field Testing Results (Mid 2017) - Featuring the new Drive 4G-X RV Kit

-In our testing, this antenna shows increased gains over other options - particularly over the 4" magnetic mount antenna and even the new weBoost 4G-X RV kit.
+In our testing, this antenna shows increased gains over other options - particularly over the 4" magnetic mount antenna and the weBoost 4G-X RV kit.

 However, this antenna does present some installation challenges on RVs due to it's height.
 It was really meant for installing on a semi-trucks rear view mirror - not the roof of an RV.